Stepan98/evm-functions-template/ts/02_custom_callback/SwitchboardParamsReceiver/README.md

 ### Contract

-This SwitchboardParamsReceiver is a simple Solidity contract that allows you to call a switchboard function with a set of parameters from another contract.
+This SwitchboardReceiver contract is a minimal example of a contract producing randomness in a callback function at a scheduled interval.

 When you deploy this contract, it will await to be bound to a switchboard function calling into it.